 According to the team behind Spotify, its mission as a music platform is to give “a million creative artists the opportunity to live off their art and billions of fans the opportunity to enjoy and be inspired by it”.
 That statement actually isn’t too far off considering the immense reach the app has.

 As of March 2021, Spotify amassed 70 million tracks and 2.2 million podcast titles in their library.
 They’ve also logged as many as 345 million active users per month.
-The app is available in 170 countries, making it undoubtedly one of the most popular and easily accessible streaming services on the market.
+The app is available in 178 countries as of the time of writing (March 2021), making it undoubtedly one of the most popular and easily accessible streaming services on the market.

 Spotify Plans and Pricing